Introduction to hand sewn Shibori! with Grey Lux

 Date: 6/20/26: Select your starting time below

 Learn how to create shibori accents on a decorative pillow using the Mokume Shibori technique.
 Mokume (Wood Grain) Shibori is created by hand stitching multiple lines of parallel running stitches, resulting in broken lines of resist marks.
-Using a pillow blank, we will plan, draw, and sew unique patterns using lines and circles.
-Once the sewing is completed, you will head over to the dye studio to dip your piece in Indigo.
+Using a bandana that can be worn or used as Furoshiki (Japanese wrapping cloth), we will plan, draw, and sew unique patterns using lines and circles.
+Once the sewing is completed, you will head over to the dye area to dip your piece in Indigo.

 Time: Approx 120 Minutes